-The following use and safety tips should be observed:
+The following use and safety tips should be observed: NEVER POUR WATER ON HOT GLASS

 1. Inspect the glass regularly for cracks or breaks.
-Surface scratches are acceptable and normal, but if this glass becomes cracked in any area, the unit should be shut down and the window replaced with high-temperature Neo-Ceram glass.
-(4.25" x 8.75")
+Surface scratches are acceptable and normal, but if this glass becomes cracked in any area, the unit should be shut down and the window replaced with high-temperature Neo-Ceram glass ONLY.
+(5.50" x 8.50")

-2. Do not slam the door or otherwise impact the glass on the front of the stove trying to force wood into the stove.
+2. Do not slam the door or otherwise impact the glass.
 When closing doors, make sure that foreign objects do not protrude and impact the glass.